Back

 Research

-I started by designing a protocol and interviewing eight operators across five roles.
-In each session, I asked them to list the activities they did in Console, rate them by frequency and effort, and rank them by importance.
-Then, I asked them to walk us through the most important activities live, thinking out loud, so we could see the friction points.
+I designed a protocol and interviewed eight operators across five roles.
+In each session, I had them list the activities they did in Console and rank them, before walking us through the most important ones, thinking out loud.

 Three findings stood out, each pointing to a design principle for the rebuild.

 Comparing entities took too many clicks.
-The parent record showed some details but not enough, so a sales call about three quotes meant opening each one in a new tab.
+A sales call about three quotes meant opening each one in a new tab.
 The principle that came out of this: increase information density.
-We needed to consolidate what operators wanted into one place so they could see relationships at a glance.

 Investigating an issue meant clicking through too many nested records.
-When something went wrong, operators had to traverse a hierarchy of customer → site → project → quote → job to piece together what happened.
-One described it like this:
+Operators had to traverse a hierarchy of customer → site → project → quote → job to piece together what happened.

 "When you first open that first page in the Console, you should be able to get the basic information very quickly.
 Sometimes it's actually pretty hard to decipher what's going on."

 Triggering an action required guessing the right record.
 Console hid actions inside specific record types, often behind menus.
-In one interview, we watched an operator go to the customer, then the project, before finding what they needed on the site record.
-The principle: lighten mental load.
-We needed to make actions more visible and to use familiar UX patterns.
+In one interview, an operator went to the customer, then the project, before finding what they needed on the site.
+Principle: lighten mental load.
+Make actions more visible and use familiar UX patterns.

 With the principles set, we pulled together a customer reference group to make sure we were building the right thing.